lbryio/spec/index.md

 ## Data

-Data refers to that which is ultimate distributed by blah blah blah.
+Data refers to the full binary data tht which is ultimate distributed by blah blah blah.

 The purpose of blah blah blah is to blah blah.